H8X24A1/H8X24A1.github.io/setup/automation-setup/Finding the IP address of a Shelly device (Windows).md

 +++ Folow these steps

 To find out the IP address of a device you need the "Advanced IP Scanner".
-Here you find the download:
+Here you can find the download:
 [!ref target="blank" text="Advanced IP Scanner"](https://www.advanced-ip-scanner.com/)

 - Once downloaded, open the program, select your language and click OK.